 Please click here report these types of noise problems.
 Alternatively you can call the Council’s Customer Services on 0115 9152000 between 9am and 5pm Monday to Friday

 A Community Protection Officer ('CPO') will be tasked to investigate the alarm and contact the owner or occupier to arrange for the alarm to be switched off or reset.
-For externally sounding alarms, where the person responsible cannot be found quickly then the CPO will arrange for the alarm to be silenced under the provisions of sections 77 and 79 of the Clean Neighbourhoods and Environment Act 2005.
+For externally sounding alarms, where the person responsible cannot be found quickly then the CPO will arrange for the alarm to be silenced.

 Get our latest updates delivered to your inbox.